History, Heritage and Politics

 Meanwhile, our range of postgraduate courses empower you to contribute to the political policies of tomorrow or build your research skills in history.
-The MSc in Heritage provides students with the opportunity to develop both research and vocational knowledge and skills in Heritage with the opportunity, if desired, to focus on one of three specialised pathways: Cultural Heritage Studies, Heritage and Environment; Digital Heritage.
+The MSc in Heritage provides students with the opportunity to develop both research and vocational knowledge and skills in Heritage with the opportunity, if desired, to focus on one of two specialised pathways: Cultural Heritage Studies, Digital Heritage.

 Research students and staff thrive in a dynamic culture where collaboration is key, international links abound and the desire to make a meaningful contribution to society is always at the forefront of our minds.